backdrop-contrib/auto_menu_settings/README.md

 - Setting a default menu link title (with token support)
 - Choosing which menu fields/settings will be visible to content authors

+Backdrop core allows for the automatic creation of menu links for nodes, but the menu link title defaults to the node title.
+If you want your menu link titles to be based on a different field/property, this module is for you.

 Installation
 ------------